codio/knowledge/source/instructors/admin/integration/lms-systems/msteams.rst

 In Codio
 --------

-    2. Go to the **Admin** area in the course you wish to integrate to MsTeams Classroom.
+    2. Go to the **LTI/LMS** area in the course you wish to integrate to MsTeams Classroom.
     3. Select **Connect to MsTeams** and authenticate to your MSTeams account.

     .. figure:: /img/msteams_integrate.png